-- Locate the "Sennheiser Yellow Jack Cable" (P/N: CBL-YJ).
+- 1. Locate the cable labeled "Poly Yellow Jack".
 This cable, made by Vis-A-Vis, will be included with your wireless headset when purchased from Vis-A-Vis.
-It is not a Sennheiser cable.
-It has an ethernet (RJ45) connector on one end with two cables leading from it to a pair of ethernet connectors. - Plug the ethernet connector with the two cables attached to it into the jack on the rear of the Vitaling console labeled YELLOW. - Plug one of the two ethernet connectors into the jack labeled "PHONE" on the rear of one of the Sennheiser wireless headset base station.
-Repeat for the other Sennheiser base station.
-Both base stations are now plugged into the YELLOW jack on the Vitaling console via the "Sennheiser Yellow Jack Cable". - Follow steps 4 through 8 under "Option 1" of these instructions to complete the setup.
+It is not a Poly cable.
+It has an Ethernet (RJ45) connector on one end with two cables leading from it to a pair of Ethernet connectors. - 2.
+Plug the Ethernet connector with the two cables attached to it into the jack on the rear of the Vitaling console labeled YELLOW. - 3.
+Plug one of the two Ethernet connectors into the telephone interface jack [7] on the rear of one of the Poly wireless headset base station.
+Repeat for the other Poly base station.
+Both base stations are now plugged into the YELLOW jack on the Vitaling console via the "Poly Yellow Jack" cable. - 4.
+Follow the steps in section 6.1.3 to operate the headset.